 In North Scottsdale, they can intersect Highway 101 by taking Hayden Boulevard and East Bell Road.
 The intersection for the highway is located close to the Hilton Garden Inn.

-In 1888 an army chaplain named Winfield Scott came to area that is now Scottsdale to look at real estate.
+In 1888 an army chaplain named Winfield Scott came to an area that is now Scottsdale to look at real estate.
 He decided to buy a piece of land.
 The land he purchased stretched from, what is today Haden Road to Scottsdale Road and then Chaparral to Indian School.
 The land purchase was made through the Desert Land Act, which required the owner to irrigate the land within three years of holding the land.
 So Scott planted Olive Trees.
 Many can still be seen today in downtown Scottsdale in the center of Second Street and down Civic Center Boulevard south down to Osborn.
-He planted these trees to indicate the border of his original 40 acre orange grove.
+He planted these trees to indicate the border of his original 40-acre orange grove.

 Then in 1893, Winfield convinced his brothers Winfield and George Scott to come out and help him with the task of irrigating.
 The next year, eastern banker Albert Utley bought land south of Winfield and asked him to take care of the land he had subdivided that the name of the town became Scottsdale.